The Neglected Error: False Negatives and the Case for Validating Eliminations: Introduction

-Forensic science has undergone significant reform efforts in recent years, driven by concerns about reliability and error rates, particularly in identification practices.
-However, these efforts have overwhelmingly focused on reducing false-positive errors, with little attention paid to the risks of exclusions.
-This oversight is dangerous: exclusions, when made without sufficient empirical basis, can lead to false-negative errors that result in miscarriages of justice.
+The field of forensic firearm comparisons has undergone significant reform efforts in recent years, driven by concerns about reliability and error rates.
+However, these efforts have overwhelmingly focused on reducing false-positive errors, with little attention paid to the risks of incorrect eliminations.
+Eliminations, when made without sufficient empirical basis, can lead to false-negative errors that result in miscarriages of justice.
 They can also lead to false-positive errors when paired with a closed pool of suspects.

-This article examines the problem and consequences of prioritizing false-positive errors over false-negative ones, especially when forensic examiners are permitted to make exclusions in fields lacking adequate validation.
-It concludes with three specific recommendations for addressing these issues to enhance reliability and fairness in forensic practices.